ayoubrajabi/ecommerce-zarinpal/README.md

 <br />
 ## Features

-> .
-Use Beamer pakage (Based on Navigator 2.0) for navigation
+    Use Beamer pakage (Based on Navigator 2.0) for navigation.
-> .
-Bloc Pattern && state management
+    Bloc, Pattern and State Management.
-> . use zarinpal pakage for payment
+    Use zarinpal pakage for payment.
->

 <br />
 <br />
 ## Project Structuer